stevenbenner/stevenbenner.com/src/content/posts/2012-02-29-setting-up-an-ubuntu-lamp-server-part-2-apache.md

 There are times when Apache is not the best choice.

  * **Performance.** Yes, Apache can be as fast as any other server on the market, but it takes a little more tweaking to get it there.
 The default configuration seems designed for heavy hitting dedicated machines, and will bring most <abbr title="Virtual Private Server">VPS</abbr> instances to their knees if they get significant traffic.
-If you screw up the configuration at all then your sites will go down the first time you get linked on reddit.
+If you screw up the configuration at all then your sites will go down the first time you get linked on Reddit.
  * **Memory footprint.** Apache tends to be more memory heavy than the newer servers.
 This is what usually causes issues on VPSs.

 #### The other popular web servers